 Click for the .pdf: How to Participate in a Cancer Clinical Trial (pdf)

-The Canadian Cancer Trials Group is a cancer research cooperative group that designs and conducts multidisciplinary clinical trials to improve the practice of medicine in preventing, detecting, and treating cancer, and to enhance the quality of life for cancer survivors.
-Primary support for the Canadian Cancer Trials Group comes from the Canadian Cancer Society.
+The Canadian Cancer Trials Group (CCTG) is a cancer research cooperative group that designs and conducts multidisciplinary clinical trials to improve the practice of medicine in preventing, detecting, and treating cancer, and to enhance the quality of life for cancer survivors.
+Primary support for CCTG clinical trials conducted across Canada is supported by funding provided by the Canadian Cancer Society.